How did I become involved in Dog Dance

 K9 Freestyle – Heelwork to Music

-It all started in 1996 when I just set up my “HappyPets” Pet Behaviour and Training Practice.
-By then I have been training, showing and breeding dogs for over 15 years.
-I have trained from Boxers, Dobermans, German Shepherds to Neapolitan Mastiffs, most of working breeds and competed and instructed Schutzhund classes.
+It all started in 1996, when I had just set up my “HappyPets” Pet Behaviour and Training Practice.
+By then I had been training, showing and breeding dogs for over 15 years.
+I had trained from Boxers, Dobermans and German Shepherds, to Neapolitan Mastiffs (most of working breeds).
+Having also competed and instructed Schutzhund classes.

-At this time I went to the Discover Dogs Show in London and saw Donelda Guy and Mary Ray performing their fabulous Heelwork to Music routines.
-I had no dog at that time but during those 2-3 minutes when Donelda and Mary moved around the ring as their dogs circled, spun, whirled and weaved I knew that once I got a dog the activity I would get involved was Heelwork to Music.
+At this time I went to the Discover dogs Show in London and saw Donelda Guy and Mary Ray performing their fabulous Heelwork to Music routines.
+I had no dog at that time but during those 2-3 minutes when Donelda and Mary moved around the ring as their dogs circled, spun, whirled and weaved.
+There and then I knew that once I got a dog, the activity I would get involved in was Heelwork to Music.

-It took 2 more years to get a dog and I was not even aware what an excellent, amazing dog I would get.
-I got a phone call from a lady, who brought her Border Collie puppy Fly to my puppy class.
-She said that Fly was getting very assertive towards her, sometimes even aggressive, especially when she wanted Fly to comply with her instructions, while Fly wanted to do something else.
-She has not had a dog before and found Fly’s behaviour challenging, therefore she would like to rehome Fly if she could find a good home for her.
+It took 2 more years to get a dog, and I was not even aware of what an excellent and amazing dog I would get.
+One day I got a phone call from a lady, who brought her Border Collie puppy Fly to my puppy classes.
+She said that Fly was getting very assertive towards her.
+Sometimes showing aggressive behaviour, and especially when giving instructions, and Fly wanted to do something else.
+She hadn't had a dog beforehand and found Fly’s behaviour challenging.
+Given this situation, she would like to rehome Fly if she could find a good home for her.

-I remembered Fly from the class that she was an assertive, cocky puppy.
-I thought it is time to get a dog, why not have a look at Fly.
-I saw her and liked her, she was very interested in any game.
+I remembered Fly from the classes, and that she was an assertive and cocky puppy.
+Thinking it was time to get a dog, why not have a look at Fly?
+After seeing Fly again, I found she was very interested in any game.
 She would have fetched the stick and the ball for the 30 minutes that I stayed.
-I came home and the next day phoned Fly’s owner that I would like to take her.
+I came home and the next day I phoned Fly’s owner to say that I would like to keep her.

 Then for the next routine I wanted to find a different theme; a sort of drama, that differed from the Charlie Chaplin.
 Heather suggested to look at costumes in a costume book.
 First I saw some Indian costumes, Batman, however the next one was “The Gladiator”.
 And my eyes lit up.
 I could see some fighting scenes with Fly and no hesitation, I knew straight away; this is it!
 This is what I was going to do!